orbitalquark/textadept/doc/manual.md

 Override the default theme in your [*~/.textadept/init.lua*](#User.Init) using the [`ui.set_theme()`][] function.
 For example:

-    ui.set_theme(not CURSES and 'dark' or 'custom_term')
+    ui.set_theme(not CURSES and 'dark' or 'term')

 Either restart Textadept for changes to take effect or type [`reset()`][] in the [command entry](#Lua.Command.Entry).

-[`ui.set_theme()`]: api.html#ui.set_theme
-[`reset()`]: api.html#reset

-## Customizing Themes

-Like with modules, try to refrain from editing Textadept's default themes.
-Instead, put custom or downloaded themes in your *~/.textadept/themes/* directory.
-Doing this not only prevents you from overwriting your themes when you update Textadept, but causes the editor to load your themes instead of the default ones in *themes/*.
-For example, having your own *light.lua* theme results in Textadept loading that theme in place of its own.

-There are two ways to go about customizing themes.
-You can create a new one from scratch or tweak an existing one.
-Creating a new one is straightforward -- all you need to do is define a set of colors and a set of styles.
-Just follow the example of existing themes.
-If instead you want to use an existing theme like "light" but only change the font face and font size, you have two options: call [`ui.set_theme()`][] from your *~/.textadept/init.lua* with additional parameters, or create an abbreviated *~/.textadept/themes/light.lua* using Lua's `dofile()` function.
-For example:

-    -- File *~/.textadept/init.lua*
+`ui.set_theme()` can also tweak theme properties like font face and font size without editing the theme file itself:

     ui.set_theme('light', {font = 'Monospace', fontsize = 12})

-    -- File *~/.textadept/themes/light.lua*
-    dofile(_HOME..'/themes/light.lua')
-    buffer.property['font'] = 'Monospace'
-    buffer.property['fontsize'] = 12

-Either one loads Textadept's "light" theme, but applies your font preferences.
-The same techniques work for tweaking individual theme colors and/or styles, but managing more changes is probably easier with the latter.

-[`ui.set_theme()`]: api.html#ui.set_theme

-### Language-specific Themes

-Textadept also allows you to customize themes per-language through the `events.LEXER_LOADED` event.
-For example, changing the color of functions in Java from orange to black in the "light" theme looks like this:
+You can even tweak themes on a per-language basis.
+For example, in order to color Java functions black instead of the default orange, add the following to *~/.textadept/init.lua*:

-    events.connect(events.LEXER_LOADED, function(lang)
+    events.connect(events.LEXER_LOADED, function(lexer)
-      if lang == 'java' then
+      if lexer == 'java' then
         buffer.property['style.function'] = 'fore:%(color.light_black)'
       end
     end)

+For a full list of configurable properties, please consult the theme file you are using.

+[`ui.set_theme()`]: api.html#ui.set_theme
+[`reset()`]: api.html#reset

+## Creating Themes

+Creating themes is straightforward.
+Simply define a set of colors and a set of styles.
+Just follow the example of existing themes.
+Place your themes in your *~/.textadept/themes/* directory so they are not overwritten whenever you upgrade Textadept.
+This applies to downloaded themes too.

 ## GUI Theme